MarioVilas/winappdbg/doc/source/Helpers.rst

 Dumping code, stack and registers
 ---------------------------------

-The **CrashDump** static class has functions tipically used from the event handlers to show debug data like the disassembler output, the register contents or the stack trace.
+The **CrashDump** static class has functions typically used from the event handlers to show debug data like the disassembler output, the register contents or the stack trace.
 Crash dump objects use this class for text output, and pretty many examples in the :ref:`Debugging <Debugging>` section of the tutorial use functions from here too.

 All functions return a string with the text to print.
 Here are the most commonly used ones: